 Alpha Phoenicis is a spectroscopic binary star system composed of two stars that orbit each other with a period of 3848.8 days, or 10.5 years.
 The stars are separated by 103.5 ± 8.2 milliarcseconds on the sky, which corresponds to a real average separation of about 7 astronomical units.

 The system has the stellar classification K0.5 IIIb, indicating an orange giant.
 The limb-darkened angular diameter of the primary component has been measured at 5.25 ± 0.06 milliarcseconds, which translates into a physical size of about 15 solar radii.
-With a mass 2-3 times that of the Sun, Ankaa is not massive enough to end its life in a supernova explosion.
+With a mass 2-3 times that of the Sun, Ankaa is not massive enough to go out as a supernova.
 Instead, when it reaches the end of its life cycle, it will cast away its outer layers and slowly fade away as a faint white dwarf.

 Ankaa is one of the 58 bright stars selected for use in navigation.
 It is the only navigational star in Phoenix.
 It belongs to a group of 18 navigational stars with a declination between 30° S and 90° S. Other stars in this group are Achernar and Acamar in the constellation Eridanus, Fomalhaut in Piscis Austrinus, Kaus Australis in Sagittarius, Shaula in Scorpius, Peacock in Pavo, Canopus, Miaplacidus and Avior in Carina, Acrux and Gacrux in Crux, Suhail in Vela, Alnair in Grus, Atria in Triangulum Australe, and Rigil Kentaurus, Hadar and Menkent in Centaurus.